Los Angeles Alternate Dispute Resolution Attorney

 Before starting mediation, the parties typically enter into a pre-mediation contract.
 These contracts stipulate that the mediation is non-binding and confidential and outline the length, content, and conduct of the mediation.
 Both parties will agree to negotiate in good faith until it is readily apparent that doing so is no longer possible or will not yield a mutually agreeable solution.

-Our Los Angeles Dispute Resolution Lawyers Are Experienced Arbitrators
+Our LA Dispute Resolution Lawyers are Experienced Arbitrators

 Arbitration works similarly to mediation in that a neutral third-party, or arbitrator in this case, helps facilitate negotiations.
 However, the arbitrator decides the outcome.
 In most cases, a panel of arbitrators conducts the proceedings, or each side will select an arbitrator and both will decide on a ruling.
 In a panel, the ruling is decided by popular vote.